 - Certain illegal drugs, such as cocaine and amphetamines, can raise the body’s core temperature.

-- Alcohol consumption can contribute to dehydration and temperature regulation problems.
+- Alcohol consumption can add to dehydration and temperature regulation problems.

 - Engaging in strenuous activity when it’s hot outside is a major risk factor.

-- Wearing too much clothing, or tight-fitting clothing, can inhibit sweat evaporation—and therefore body temperature regulation.
+- Wearing too much clothing, or tight-fitting clothing, can inhibit sweat evaporation and body temperature regulation.

-- Try to avoid strenuous activity when it’s hot, but if you must, take plenty of breaks in the shade or air conditioning, and drink extra fluids to stay hydrated.
+- Limit strenuous activity when it’s hot.
+If you can’t, take plenty of breaks in the shade or air conditioning.
+Drink extra fluids to stay hydrated.

-- Avoid consuming alcohol or other recreational drugs that can inhibit body temperature regulation.
+- Avoid alcohol or other recreational drugs that can inhibit body temperature regulation.

-- Talk to your doctor about medications if you take them, and ask specifically whether hot weather will affect you.
+- Talk to your doctor about medications if you take them.
+Ask specifically whether hot weather will affect you.